 Bath Beach located in St. John on the magnificent East Coast clearly highlights the uniqueness of Barbados as an island destination offering something for everyone.
 Although Bath beach is located on the usually pounding Atlantic coast.

 It is quite safe to bathe and swim here because this beach is shielded by a large offshore reef.
-So you get to enjoy the scenic beauty of the East Coast while enjoying the tranquility more associated with the West and South Coast beaches.
+So you get to enjoy the scenic beauty of the East Coast while enjoying the tranquillity associated with the West and South Coast beaches.

 Barbados Beaches – Bathsheba Beach